cagataykiziltan/CsharpRedisClient/README.md

-** Comment lines can be removed for each example test before build.
+** Comment lines can be removed for each example before build.

 ** 'monitor' command can be written to redis console to be able to see redis console command equivalent of C# functions.